langur

 Any base from 2 to 36 may be used, using the ASCII alphabet for digits higher than 9 (uppercase or lowercase).

-The basex notation is available only for integers within the range of a signed 64-bit int.
+The basex notation is presently limited to integers within the range of a signed 64-bit int.

 number literal continuation